-- 5. Click and hold the mouse button, drag up to cell C5, and then release the mouse button.
-Using drag and drop to cut removes the range from the original location and pastes it in the new location. - 6.
+- 4. Hover the mouse in the selected area and then click and hold the mouse button, drag it up to the beginning of the header in section 2 before the word Collaborate, and then release it. - Using drag and drop to cut removes the selected text from the original location and pastes it in the new location.
+Notice also that the header numbering changes as well. - 5.
 Choose File→Save to save your changes.